Soham-Wadekar/nityaobject-training/Day-3/README.md

 # Day 3 Log

 ### PROBLEM STATEMENT
-> Task 1: Learn the `rpm` package
+> Task 1: Learn the `rpm` package<br>
-> Task 2: Create a rpm package of the python code and install it in a specific directory
+> Task 2: Create a rpm package of the python code and install it in a specific directory<br>
+> Task 3: Read about SUSE documentation

 **METHODOLOGY**<br>
 *Task 1*